AkhmadMax/VRySmart/readme.md

 #### Project settings
 Player -> Other Settings -> Active input handling -> Both

+## Usage
+Main scene for the desktop app is: Desktop(OpenCVForUnity+RS+TS).unity Main scene for the mobile app is: Mobile(RS+TS).unity

+To test the scenarios:
+0. Make sure you added OpenCVForUnity into the assets
+1. Deploy the mobile app to your smartphone
+2. If you want to use Camera streaming start webserver.exe - Shortcut from the root folder
+3. Start Windows app
+4. Start Android app
+5. Android app requests host-ip address.
+Provide the ip-address of the PC where the main VR-app is running and press connect

 ## Scenarios

 Currently, four different scenarios are implemented.